TyrfingMjolnir/miscsettings/README.md

 # miscsettings
-I 'll add a couple of settings files here, these are just boilerplates for myself when I set up new nodes.
+I'll add a couple of settings files here, these are just boilerplates for myself when I set up new nodes.

 #There is no exciting stuff here.